These 18 Children’s Books Will Help You Talk About Depression

-For instance, children who are preschool age will understand emotions in broad strokes (happy, sad, or afraid), while elementary-aged children can start to understand more nuanced feelings such as anxiety or depression, Nasamran says.
-Beginning the dialogue about mental health early on can help your child throughout life.
-“It is never too young to start teaching children coping skills!
-Starting them young, in this regard, can be preventative in terms of decreasing the risk for the development of certain mental health challenges including symptoms of depression and anxiety,” Dr. Toya Robertson-Moore, M.D., Associate Medical Director with Pathlight Mood and Anxiety Center, tells Romper.
+For instance, children who are preschool-aged will understand emotions in broad strokes (happy, sad, or afraid), while elementary-aged children can start to understand more nuanced feelings such as anxiety or depression, Nasamran says.
+Beginning the dialogue about mental health early on can impact your child positively, experts agree.
+“It is never too young to start teaching children coping skills.
+Starting them young, in this regard, can be preventative in terms of decreasing the risk for the development of certain mental health challenges, including symptoms of depression and anxiety,” says Dr. Toya Robertson-Moore, associate medical director with Pathlight Mood and Anxiety Center.

-With this in mind, children’s books can be a great resource when you start exploring mental health topics.
+Children’s books can be a great resource for you when you start exploring mental health topics as a family.
 “Books are excellent tools for introducing mental health concepts.
-Using characters mitigates the weight of responsibility in the child and parent to explain or justify their reactions,” Dr. Tanye’ S. Tyler, DSW, MBA, LSW, Chief Strategy and Innovations Officer at A New Day Mental Wellness Center, tells Romper.
-It’s a natural way to start exploring these concepts.
-“While reading with their children, a daily recommended task, parents can include references to the character’s behaviors and ask the child, ‘what do you think this character was feeling?’ or ‘how would you feel if this happened to you?’”
+Using characters mitigates the weight of responsibility in the child and parent to explain or justify their reactions,” Dr. Tanye’ S. Tyler, DSW, MBA, LSW, chief innovations officer at A New Day Mental Wellness Center, tells Romper.
+“While reading with their children, parents can reference the character’s behaviors and ask the child, ‘What do you think this character was feeling?’ or ‘How would you feel if this happened to you?’”

 “Reading books can help engage kids at their level,” says Nasamran.
 “Most kids’ books already use age-appropriate language and words that make it easier for kids to grasp.”